This is my main research page. More recent update posts, which I intend to write once every 3 or 4 months, are listed here

 Like a car, once you understand the blueprint, the target solution to any problem typically becomes much clearer.

-ProjectMinE has announced their first results, with a dramatic 4 new gene markers being discovered.
+ProjectMinE has been announcing results over the years and new gene markers are constantly being discovered.
 This is real progress, and has crucially opened an area for new research.
 Whether it leads to gene therapy or delivery of treatment by stem cells is not yet known, but this is the sort of methodical process required.

 We are getting there!